 Werzalit is a composite material that is durable against scratches and stains.
 To keep it clean, you’ll want to follow the same procedures as you do for other restaurant table tops, using warm water with a couple of drops of mild soap and a clean dish towel, followed by complete drying.

 Taking care to clean your table tops right speaks to the quality of your business and is part and parcel of operating a safe establishment.
-It will also help your table tops last longer, with a little bit of effort saving you a lot of money in the long run.
+These restaurant cleaning procedures will help you keep your customers satisfied and also help your table tops last longer, saving you a lot of money in the long run.

 Need a total table top redo?
 View our selection and find the right style for your business.